reportportal/docs/src/md/src/DashboardsAndWidgets/PossibleDasboards.md

 ReportPortal.io is a powerful tool that acquires a lot of analytics.
 With this manual, we are wanting to help you to configure simple and understandable reports for your teams.

-Let's look on 3 possible dashboards which you can generate:
+Let's look on 2 examples of dashboards which you can generate:
 * Report for one Launch
 * Report for Build (Version, Release, Sprint)
-* Report for several streams

 > **Precondition**
 > Let's assume that we have a Regression suite which contains: